Trumpeter Swans in Ontario

 Biologist Harry Lumsden began a provincial reintroduction program in the early 1980's to re-establish the Trumpeter swan in its former habitat and range.

-With prime wetland habitat, and archaeological evidence confirming the historical presence of Trumpeters in the Wye Valley, Wye Marsh Wildlife Centre became a co-operator in the restoration of this magnificent species in 1989.
-The original captive breeding pair of Trumpeters at Wye Marsh were "Big Guy" and "Lady Girl".
-Big Guy and Lady successfully raised the first cygnet in 1990, and she became known as "Pig Pen".
+With prime wetland habitat, and archaeological evidence confirming the historical presence of Trumpeters in the Wye Valley, Wye Marsh Nature Centre became a co-operator in the restoration of this magnificent species in 1989.
+The original captive breeding pair of Trumpeters at Wye Marsh were "Big Guy" and "Lady Girl", who successfully raised the first cygnet in 1990, "Pig Pen".
 In 1993, Pig Pen and her mate became the first wild nesting pair of Trumpeters in Wye Marsh in over 200 years.

 When is the best time to view Trumpeter Swans at Wye Marsh?

-The Wye Marsh Wildlife Centre relies on financial contributions from individuals and organizations to be able to continue this important work.
-The Wye Marsh Wildlife Centre urges the surrounding community to be proud of its involvement in the Trumpeter swan program.
+Wye Marsh Wildlife Centre relies on financial contributions from individuals and organizations to be able to continue this important work, and the donation of time by dedicated volunteers.
+We would like to thank everyone for reporting their sightings, their donations, and the time that they have volunteered to aid in the conservation and restoration of the Trumpeter Swans.
 We are honoured to be a part of efforts that have successfully restored an incredible species.
 This exciting milestone would not have been possible without the help and dedication of the many volunteers and supporters of this program.
+Thank you.